 Central Park is one of my very favorite places in New York City, and visiting Central Park with kids has become one of my favorite things to do on our family trips to New York City.
-There’s something about a small haven of green nestled among the towering skyscrapers, where the noise and chaos of the city is muted, that makes my heart happy.
+There’s something about a small haven of green nestled among the towering skyscrapers, where the noise and chaos of the city is muted, that makes my heart happy and there are so many things to do in Central Park with kids!
 We spend time in Central Park every single trip we take to New York City, and every time I fall in love with it a little bit more.
-The park is actually huge, covering 843 acres, and not surprisingly, this oasis was not naturally found in the middle of a big city; the park is entirely landscaped, the result of a design competition in 1858 to develop the small park area that was there before.
-It is the most filmed public park in the world, and whenever we’re there, especially in winter, I always think of Home Alone 2 where Kevin gives the second turtle dove to the homeless lady (does this scene make anyone else cry?
-No?
-Ok then…) If you’re visiting New York City with kids, then Central Park is a must-do.
+The park is actually huge, covering 843 acres and if you’re visiting New York City with kids, then Central Park is a must-do.
 It’s a place where kids can run around and burn off some steam, and there is so much for them to do, see, and explore.
 I’ve compiled a list of things that we love to do when visiting Central Park with kids.